Living in Saudi Arabia

 It's intimidating to see the guards around a building or compound for the first time, as they are armed with automatic weapons, but this is normal throughout the country.

-If you're planning on living in Saudi Arabia on a Western compound, you'll likely have quick access to restaurants within the confines of the compound.
-The larger, richer places in Saudi Arabia will have a variety of international restaurants to choose from, as well as fast food options.
+If you're planning on living in a Western compound, you'll likely have quick access to restaurants within the confines of the compound.
+If you want to grab a bite to eat outside of the compound, the larger, richer places in Saudi Arabia will have a variety of international restaurants to choose from, as well as fast food options.

-You'll mostly be eating lamb and chick in Saudi, as beef is a rare commodity and pork is forbidden under Islamic law.
+You'll mostly be eating lamb and chicken in Saudi, as beef is a rare commodity and pork is forbidden under Islamic law.
 Alcohol is also forbidden, whether you're Muslim or not.

 There are also strict penalties for eating, drinking, and smoking in public during the fasting hours of Ramadan.